Elbow Pain- Do I have Tennis Elbow?

 You may feel pain on making a tight fist or squeezing someone’s hand.
 You may be unable to complete normal daily activities using the affected arm i.e. carrying the shopping, lifting the kettle, using a hammer.
 Your grip strength may be reduced.
 There is range of other manual tests that your Physiotherapist will perform to confirm the diagnosis.

 I DON’T PLAY TENNIS, SO WHY DO I HAVE TENNIS ELBOW?

-Tennis elbow is now more commonly referred to as lateral epicondylitis as it is no longer a condition exclusive to tennis players, but any person who participate in sport or occupations with repetitive wrist movement.
+Tennis elbow is now more commonly referred to as lateral epicondylalgia as it is no longer a condition exclusive to tennis players, but any person who participate in sport or occupations with repetitive wrist movement.
+It is also a condition that is less likely to involve a significant inflammatory component, so the "itis" ending is not relevant.
 These include painters with repetitive brush strokes, plumbers and builders with the repetitive use of hammers and many more.
 You may also be at risk if you play sports like squash, hockey, or rowing.

 WHY IS IT MY NON-DOMINANT HAND?

 As mentioned, tennis elbow is caused by build up of stress in specific muscles and tendons around the elbow.
 A person’s non-dominant hand and arm are almost always weaker and smaller than the muscles of the dominant hand.
 This is due to the predominant use of one hand over the other, resulting in more strength and endurance in that arm.
 When you use your non-dominant hand in repetitive actions, the muscles are less able to cope with the increased load and can develop micro tears and degeneration over time.
 The muscles in your non-dominant hand may not be strong enough to overcome the extra loads and repetitive actions.